 Obviously it's going to be bumpiest to fly during the summer as there are more pockets of hot air closer to the ground trying to escape to higher altitudes.
 And global warming means there's increasingly more heat to contend with.

 Still, turbulence isn't all just hot air.
 Mountain ranges, the jet stream and stormy weather can all bring about turbulence.

 To make flying a smoother experience, take that early morning or "red-eye" flight at night.
 Consider a flight track that skirts mountain ranges, such as the Rocky Mountains.
 Maybe even plan to fly only for winter vacations and drive during your summer holidays.

 The seat you choose can also make a difference in how much turbulence you feel.
-Seats closest to the wings reduce bounce because they are closest to the plane's center of mass.
+Seats closest to the wings reduce bounce because they're closest to the plane's center of mass.
 Keeping your seatbelt secure and tight will prevent you from lifting out of your seat and plopping you back down.

-If those facts don’t quite tame your nerves, here’s a statistic that should provide some comfort: only 34 people of the nearly 800 million airline passengers who travel each year get injured on account of turbulence — and remember, the majority of them are flight attendants.
+If those facts don’t quite tame your nerves, here’s a statistic that should provide some comfort: Only 34 people of the nearly 800 million airline passengers who travel each year get injured on account of turbulence — and remember, the majority of them are flight attendants.

 A wise flyer will check the weather expected along the route.
 That can and should limit bumpy surprises.
 It also gives you the opportunity to change flight plans.

 Editor's note: This story has been updated since it was first published in February 2015.